-Dr. Keiko Munechika is the co-founder of Daisuki Coaching.
-She guides ambitious individuals to take their lives to the next level, particularly in the areas of career and business.
+Keiko Munechika is the co-founder of Daisuki Coaching.
+Being a scientist herself, she is passionate about supporting women/men in the tech/science field to move forward in their careers.
 She firmly believes that success is 80% psychology and 20% mechanics.
 For that reason, she works on her clients' mindset as she helps them go from where they are to where they want to be.
-She and her clients focus on setting clear goals, eliminating limiting beliefs and crushing excuses.
-She is passionate about developing future leaders.

 Preethi Narayanan, Director of Software Engineering at Roku, is an experienced engineering manager in embedded product development.
 Her specialties include: managing software teams; embedded Linux-based software system; GSM, LTE, WLAN, UMTS, HSPA technology and solution in cellular technologies; modem and DSP software development.